 Skip to main content

-Australian Shepherd Dog: Temperament, Personality, Care & Pros and Cons
+Australian Shepherd: Temperament, Care & Lifespan

 Australian Shepherd — medium-sized dog (breed guide)